Have you ever wondered how long does a roof last?

-When it comes to investing in a new roof, you want to make sure you’re getting a great return.
-While a roof is not exactly an exciting home upgrade, it is important to do the due-diligence when deciding the next roof you get.
+When it comes to investing in a full roof replacement, you want to make sure you’re getting a great return.
+While a roof is not exactly an exciting home upgrade, it is important to do the due diligence when deciding the next roof you get.

 There are many things to consider before you decide on which type of roof to install: from the upfront costs to the style, but even more importantly, you want your roof to last a long time.

 Some lifespans mean you’ll need a new roof more than once during the time you own your home, but others will mean you get to set it and forget it forever.
 A typical residential roof will last between 15 to 30 years, but this can vary greatly depending on the material.
 So let’s find out how long a roof lasts on average by each type.

 How Long Do Asphalt Shingles Last? — 10 to 50 Years

 Asphalt shingles check all of the boxes—they’re affordable, easy to install, low-maintenance, and aesthetically pleasing—which is why they are the most popular type of shingle used in the United States.
 Homeowners really can’t go wrong when it comes to installing asphalt shingles.
 They will give your home a nice refreshed look, boosting curb appeal and enhancing your home’s value.
 However, the one downfall is that they don’t last as long as other roofing materials.

 With a lifespan of 10-50 years, depending on installation and maintenance, it’s not unheard of to have to replace your roof more than once throughout your home’s lifetime.
 But that doesn’t mean they’re a bad option.
 They often come with 25+ year warranties that can protect them from basic wear and tear and any unforeseen damage.
 Overall, asphalt shingles last around the national average for roofs and are a great option for any new or longtime homeowner looking to replace their roof.

 How Long Does BUR Last? — 15 to 30+ Years